iay/mdq-server-docker/static/README.md

 The `./terminate` script stops the container *and then removes it.*

-The `./cleanup` script can be used at any time to remove orphaned containers and images, which Docker tends to create in abundance during development.
-Use `./cleanup -n` to "dry run" and see what it would remove.

 ## Testing

-You can run the `mdq-server` deployment directly using the `./test` script in order to test the configuration in an environment that does not have Docker available.
+You can run the `mdq-server-static` deployment directly using the `./test` script in order to test the configuration in an environment that does not have Docker available.